AlirezaRoshanzamir/continuous-delivery-course/7-anatomy-of-the-deployment-pipeline/presentation.md

 ### Reducing Cycle Time
 <img src="assets/cycling-meme.jpg" class="fragment complete-fade-out">

-Once you know your application's cycle time, you can find ways to reduce it, applying the **Theory of Constraints**:  <!-- .element: class="fragment fade-in-with-next custom" -->
+Once you know your application's cycle time, you can find ways to reduce it, applying the **Theory of Constraints**:  <!-- .element: class="fragment fade-in-parent-with-next custom" -->
 1. Identify the system's **limiting constraint**.  <!-- .element class="fragment highlight-current-blue-parent custom" -->
 2. **Maximize** the **throughput of the constraint**, exploiting it fully.  <!-- .element class="fragment highlight-current-blue-parent custom" -->
 3. **Subordinate all other** processes to the constraint.
 This implies that **other resources will not work at 100%**.  <!-- .element class="fragment highlight-current-blue-parent custom" -->